Nelly Korda: 2023: Return to #1

-2024: Return to #1, 5 consecutive starting wins and total 7 wins, second major title, LPGA Tour Player of the Year
+2024: Return to #1, five consecutive starting wins and total seven wins, second major title, LPGA Tour Player of the Year

 In January, Korda won her ninth LPGA Tour event, at the LPGA Drive On Championship in her hometown of Braderton.
 Trailing by three strokes after the 16th hole of the final round, she had an eagle-birdie finish to force a playoff with Lydia Ko.
 Korda then won on the second extra hole with a four-foot par putt after Ko had missed a five-foot putt.
 It was the first tournament that she had won after leading at the end of each round.
 She then won three further consecutive events in March and April: Fir Hills Seri Pak Championship (moving back to the top of the Women's World Golf Rankings), the Ford Championship, and the T-Mobile Match Play.
 At the Match Play, she overcame Leona Maguire, 4 and 3, in the final.
 Her four straight tournament wins from four starts made her the first player to achieve this feat since Lorena Ochoa in 2008.

-Korda continued her successful start to the year with a fifth consecutive victory, and her second major title, at the 2024 Chevron Championship, scoring a 275 (−13, 68-69-69-69) to win by a two-stroke margin over Maja Stark.
+Korda continued her winning start to the year with a fifth consecutive victory, and her second major title, at the 2024 Chevron Championship, scoring a 275 (−13, 68-69-69-69) to win by a two-stroke margin over Maja Stark.
 Only Annika Sörenstam (2004–2005) and Nancy Lopez (1978) had won five consecutive starts before Korda became the third LPGA player to achieve the feat.
-She withdrew from the next tournament, the JM Eagle LA Championship, choosing to rest and not be worn out mentally.
+She withdrew from the next tournament, the JM Eagle LA Championship, choosing to rest and have a mental break.
 In May, Korda won the Mizuho Americas Open, her sixth win in seven starts.
 She finished the event 14-under-par, edging out Hannah Green by one stroke to claim the victory.

-At the Women's British Open, Korda held a two-stroke lead during the final round, but dropped shots cost her and she finished T3rd, two strokes behind the champion Lydia Ko.
+At the Women's British Open, Korda held a two-stroke lead during the final round, but dropped shots cost her and she finished tied-3rd, two strokes behind the champion Lydia Ko.
 She was unable to successfully defend her Olympic title at the 2024 Summer Olympics, finishing the event one-under-par, six strokes adrift of the bronze medal position.
 Korda was then part of the United States team that defeated Europe 15.512.5 in the 2024 Solheim Cup at the Robert Trent Jones Golf Club in Gainesville, Virginia.
 Korda won three of her four matches, with her only defeat coming in the final-day singles where she was defeated 6 and 4 by Charley Hull.
 Korda finished with a 310 record in the tournament.

 In November, she won The Annika, to claim her seventh LPGA title of the year.
 She clinched the LPGA Tour Player of the Year award with three tournaments remaining on the schedule, after claiming seven victories and three additional top-10 finishes.
 She was the first player to win seven LPGA Tour events in a single year since Yani Tseng achieved the feat in 2011.
 She also won the Rolex Annika Major Award.